ingl3585/tamagotchi/tamagotchi/instructions.md

 ---

-## We are going to build three additonal custom objects that will inherit the Tamagotchi Class:
+## We are going to build three additonal custom objects.
 - dog
 - cat
 - fish